midnightfreddie/nbt-go-lua/readme.md

 - The `"github.com/midnightfreddie/nbt-go-lua"` module will be kept simple and only decode/encode between nbt and lua
 - Lua scripts and other projects can add more complex features
 - cmd/nbtlua will eventually read and write optionally-compressed nbt files and handle the file reads & writes

+## Go code example

+See examples/go-example.go for how to use the package

+### Go exported functions

+- `func Nbt2Lua(b []byte, L *lua.LState) error` - pass it an uncompressed nbt byte array and the gopher-lua state variable, and it will populate the `nbt` global variable in Lua with a table hierarchy representing the nbt data
+- `func Lua2Nbt(L *lua.LState) ([]byte, error)` - pass it the gopher-lua state variable, and it will convert the `nbt` global variable into an nbt byte array and return it
+- `func UseBedrockEncoding()` - This makes any future conversions read/write the nbt usable by Minecraft Bedrock Edition (little endian).
+This is the default state when the package is loaded.
+- `func UseJavaEncoding()` - This makes any future conversions read/write the nbt usable by Minecraft Java Edition (big endian)